 Put together a winning strategy for game day snacks featuring great-tasting foods that are healthier and more satisfying than the typical sports party menu of high-fat, high-calorie foods and beer.

-options for snacks that allow your sports fans to satisfy the munchies without sacrificing their health.
+There are plenty of nutritious options for snacks that allow your sports fans to satisfy the munchies without sacrificing their health.

 Simply Organic also has a full line of regular and spicy dip mixes you can prepare with low-fat mayonnaise, low-fat sour cream, or plain yogurt to make them additionally healthy.
 The packets are perfect to have on hand when there are last-minute additions to the guest list.

 While some of your guests may stay glued to the TV during halftime, most will take advantage of the break for some major refueling.
 Traditional bowl game fare often includes vast quantities of high fat foods -- grilled hamburgers or hot dogs, mini-sausages simmered in barbeque sauce, and the head-turning (and potentially heart-stopping) deep-fat fried Buffalo wings.
 A single wing (betcha can't eat just one) can contain 250 calories and 15 grams of fat -- and that's before you dip them in the sauce (maybe 20 more calories and a couple 2 grams of fat).

 If your crowd can't watch a game without the wings, minimize the damage with a different method of preparation.
 Select your favorite Frontier Cajun, Barbecue or Mexican seasonings and prepare a rub.
 Vigorously rub the spices onto the wings and then grill them.
 If you prefer to brush on the flavor, blend the spices with a little honey and brush on toward the end of cooking time.
 Your guests will totally enjoy the results, but won’t have to deal with the extra fat (and pounds!) that come with the fried method.